 Entheogenesis Australis (EGA) testimonials:

-"EGA is a unique gathering celebrating research and community.
-Anyone with an interest in discussing the therapeutic benefits of psychedelics and ethnobotany to address the social and cultural issues that face our world today would benefit from attending EGA"
+"Entheogenesis Australis is a unique gathering celebrating research and community.
+Anyone with an interest in discussing the therapeutic benefits of ethnobotanical plants and psychedelics to address the social and cultural issues that face our world today would benefit from attending EGA"

 MAPS Executive Director

-"EGA is unique in that it is the only conference in Australia (that I know of) that focuses on psychedelics, demonstrating the presence of an informed and mature psychedelic community within Australia.
+"EGA is unique in that it is the only conference in Australia (that I know of) that focuses on ethnobotany, demonstrating the presence of an informed and mature ethnobotany community within Australia.

 EGA is not some hippy festival; conference presenters and attendees are serious and well-informed people talking about an important subject -chemists, pharmacologists, clinicians, artists and musicians as well, of course, as ethnobotanists making up some of the most well-informed conference participants that I have had the pleasure of meeting.